Chris Stutzriem

 Chris Stutzriem (born December 26, 1988) is an American college football coach and former player.
-He is the head coach of the Rocky Mountain Battlin' Bears.
+He is the head football coach for Bismarck State College in Bismarck, North Dakota, a position he has held since 2026.
+Stutzriem served as the head football coach at Rocky Mountain College in Billings, Montana from 2019 to 2025.

 Early life

-Chris Stutzriem was born on December 26, 1988.
+Stutzriem was born on December 26, 1988.
 He played high school football at Eisenhower High School in Lawton, Oklahoma.
 His junior year in 2005, he completed 113 of 207 passes (54.6%) for 1,748 yards, 15 touchdowns and seven interceptions while also rushing for six touchdowns.
 As a senior team captain in 2006, Stutzriem completed 161 of 225 passes (71.6%) for 19 touchdowns and eight interceptions while rushing for 148 yards and nine touchdowns, earning Class 6A Old Spice Red Zone Player of the Year and The Oklahoman honorable mention all-state honors.
 In the class of 2007, he was rated as the no. 18 overall recruit in Oklahoma and the No. 1 quarterback in Oklahoma by Rivals.com.
 He also played baseball in high school and earned all-state honors as a junior.
 Stutzriem was also a member of the National Honor Society all four years of high school.